alundiak/black-screen/README.md

 ## Issue
-- Computers are enabled, abd showing how much energy it's used and what we can save
+- Computers are enabled, and showing how much energy it's used and what we can save
-- Finanical, Energy related, "Earth Hours".
+- Financial, Energy related, "Earth Hours".
-- Topic should atract Building owners, and show how much money we can save/economy on shuting computers down?
+- Topic should attract Building owners, and show how much money we can save/economy on shutting computers down?

 ## UI Solution